The Ultimate Guide to First Call Resolution: Best Practice, How to Calculate, and Ways to Monitor

 Provide Agents with Knowledge Management Tools

-If agents have access to good knowledge management software, it will help them answer customer queries quickly and accurately.
+The tools you have readily available are relevant for first call resolution best practice.
+If agents have access to good knowledge management software, it’ll help them answer customer queries quickly and accurately.

 Simplify Internal Processes

-Reduce unnecessary transfers between departments and reduce hold times to improve FCR rates.
+Reduce unnecessary transfers between departments to reduce hold times and, in turn, improve FCR rates.
 A smoother internal workflow translates to quicker resolution times for customers.

 Use Automation Tools

-Support agents in delivering faster, more accurate responses.
-Technologies like interactive voice response (IVR) systems are becoming more advanced thanks to improvements in artificial intelligence (AI) and voice recognition, making them a valuable asset in handling customer inquiries efficiently.
+Technologies like interactive voice response (IVR) systems are becoming more advanced due to improvements in artificial intelligence (AI) and voice recognition.
+These make them a valuable asset for first call resolution best practice, particularly when it comes to handling customer inquiries efficiently.

 Gather and Act on Feedback